datadryad/dryad-app/app/views/stash_engine/pages/_fees_institution.html.md

 </div>
 </div>

 Datasets larger than 10GB are billed individually as follows.
+Institutional partners may opt to cover large data fees or assign them to the author.

 <div style="text-align: center;">
 <div class="table-wrapper" role="region" tabindex="0" style="margin: 0 auto">